 Pennsylvania has 23 open ski resorts, most of which are either located in the Pocono Mountains in the east or the Laurel Highlands in the bottom-central of the state.

 Ski Season in PA

-Pennsylvania’s ski season begins in early December, and lasts until late March or early April.
+Pennsylvania’s ski season begins in early December, and lasts until mid-to-late March.
+Rarely it goes until early April.
 Some resorts will try to open in the last week of November, but that is usually a stretch because significant snow doesn’t start to fall in the region until late December or January.
 If you ski in PA in December, most of the snow pack will likely be man-made.

 Night skiing is available at most major resorts, which is good news since nightfall usually happens around 6pm during the height of ski season.
 Terrain parks are also starting to finally be built across many PA resorts.
 In fact, in 2022, Seven Springs (in the Laurel Highlands), unveiled the only 22-foot super pipe in the east.
 Blue Mountain (in the Poconos) also has five terrain parks, all ranging from beginner to expert level.